Renegade-Gained/Secure-Software-Engineering/README.md

     $env:GOOGLE_APPLICATION_CREDENTIALS="Disk:\path\to\json\key.json"
 7. If keys have not been generated yet, or cleared from project before running, make sure to run the code to generate them.

-This project was developed on Windows, programmed in Java, using Visual Studio Code, Maven, and Google Cloud Platform services.

 # Requirements
 1. Store files in the cloud
 2. Use hybrid cryptography